 Cross-functional teams consist of people from different departments who work on projects on an ongoing basis.
-A cross-functional team may be spread out across multiple roles or even sites. for example, a data analyst might be embedded within a satellite sales team to help them respond agilely to results, or a finance team member could be seconded to HR to assist with number crunching.
+A cross-functional team can be spread out across multiple roles or even sites.
+For example, a data analyst and product marketer might be embedded within a satellite sales team to help them respond agilely to customers.
+A designer and a copywriter from the marketing department can be seconded to HR to work on employer branding projects.
 A cross-functional working group may come together from across the organization’s departments and seniority levels for a specific project and then disband upon completion.
 Rather than sticking to rigid role descriptions and departmental hierarchies, organizations that promote cross-functionality are better able to keep up in a dynamic and sometimes volatile business arena.
 They can direct headcount to where it’s most needed and maintain a workforce that values collaboration, cooperation, and learning.